CrimeIsDown/trunk-transcribe/README.md

 # trunk-transcribe
-Transcription of calls from trunk-recorder, based on OpenAI Whisper
+Transcription of calls from trunk-recorder using OpenAI Whisper

 WORK IN PROGRESS